reframejs/reframe/docs/usage-manual.template.md

 As mentioned in the previous section you can use Reframe + React Native Web to share code with your React Native mobile app.

-You can also share routing logic by using Reframe + React Native Web + [React Router Web](https://reacttraining.com/react-router/web) for your web app and React Native + [React Router Native](https://reacttraining.com/react-router/native) for your mobile app.
+And you can share routing logic by using Reframe + React Native Web + [React Router Web](https://reacttraining.com/react-router/web) for your web app and React Native + [React Router Native](https://reacttraining.com/react-router/native) for your mobile app.

 For example:
  - [/examples/react-native-web-and-react-router](/examples/react-native-web-and-react-router)